AndreM92/Social_Media_Crawler_2024/README.md

-# Social_Media_Crawler_2023
+# Social_Media_Crawler_2024
 This repository contains my new Social Media Crawler for Data Analytics <br>
-(Written for German social media pages, but easily transferable to other languages)
+(Written for German social media pages, but easily transferable to other languages) <br>
+All crawlers are written in Python.
+I primarily use Selenium as the framework, but I've also created some smaller crawlers using Playwright.

 ## The functionalities of the crawlers include:
 - Automated logins